chelokot/AidBot/README.md

  - [ ] 14.
 ChatGPT API can also be used to reply in more natural way or provide some advices for user request

  ## Sources
  We should focus on creating some simplest working project first, and improving quality later if needed.
-Therefore, we start with parsing just one website and we can extend our sources later.
+Therefore, we start with parsing just one website and we can extend our sources later:
  - [ ] https://uahelpers.com/

  ## Database